taooceros/Locks/visualization/report/flatcombining.typ

   line("combine.right", "wait.top", mark: (end: ">"))
 });

+#let fc = smallcaps[Flat-Combining]

 #let flatcombining = [
-  Flat Combining maintains a list of node that is owned by each thread.
-Each node contains the context of the thread and the job that the thread is trying to execute.
-The combiner will enumerate the list of nodes to check whether the node is ready.
-If the node is ready, the combiner will execute the job and update the node to indicate that the job is finished.
+  #fc upholds a list of nodes owned by each thread.
+Each node incorporates the thread's context and the job it intends to execute.
+The combiner iterates through this list of nodes, evaluating their readiness.
+If a node is deemed ready, the combiner proceeds to execute the job and subsequently updates the node to signal the job's completion.

   The struct is defined as follows: